eminyagiz42/awesome-sap-commerce/README.md

 ### Udemy Courses

-_These courses are useful, but it does not contain the latest version, So, We recommend you Micro Learning videos or YouTube channels._
+_These courses are useful, but it does not cover the latest version, So, We recommend you Micro Learning videos or YouTube channels._

 - [Introduction to sap hybris](https://www.udemy.com/course/introduction-to-sap-hybris/) - It's a free course.
 - [Build an sap hybris environment](https://www.udemy.com/course/build-an-sap-hybris-environment/) - This course released on 2018.